AMBER: Adaptive Mesh Generation by Iterative Mesh Resolution Prediction: Related Work

 \textbf{Learning-Based Mesh Refinement.} Several recent \gls{amr} approaches employ learning for mesh refinement by subdivision, i.e., they train a model to iteratively decide which mesh elements to divide into multiple smaller elements.
 In this class, supervised methods include learning refinement strategies with recurrent networks~\citep{bohn2021recurrent}, optimizing element anisotropy based on error estimates~\citep{fidkowski2021metric}, and using hand-crafted features to estimate error for adjoint-based refinement~\citep{roth2022neural, wallwork2022e2n}.
 Alternatively, a recent line of work applies \gls{rl} to \gls{amr} by element subdivision~\citep{freymuth2023swarm, freymuth2024adaptive, foucart2023deep, yang2023reinforcement}, employing carefully crafted reward functions to quantify the benefit of each refinement.
 These reward functions typically require an underlying system of equations and either restrict the maximum mesh resolution~\citep{yang2023reinforcement, freymuth2023swarm} or encode a specific, heuristic refinement criterion~\citep{foucart2023deep}.
 Out of these methods, \gls{asmr}~\citep{freymuth2023swarm, freymuth2024adaptive} proposes local, element-wise rewards, improving scaling capability and mesh quality over previous work. \gls{amber} further improves over \gls{asmr}\textit{'s} scalability and mesh quality, while avoiding the complicated reward design and the requirement for a \gls{fem} in the loop by using expert meshes.

-Another class of learning-based \gls{amr} methods employs mesh movement~\citep{huang2010adaptive} for refinement.
-Some of these methods~\citep{song2022m2n, hu2024better, zhang2024um2n} require an explicit monitor function, which dictates mesh density~\citep{mcrae2018optimal} similar to a sizing field.
-In contrast, \gls{amber} learns to produce a sizing field, making it an orthogonal approach.
+Another class of learning-based \gls{amr} methods employs mesh movement~\citep{huang2010adaptive} for refinement~\citep{song2022m2n, hu2024better, zhang2024um2n}.
+These methods start with a uniform mesh and deform its elements, requiring a fixed starting resolution.
+In contrast, \gls{amber} learns to produce a sequence of sizing fields from a coarse uniform mesh, inducing meshes with different numbers of elements.
 Other mesh movement based methods focus on highly specific tasks, such as fluid dynamics~\citep{yu2024flow2mesh, jian2025para2mesh}, while \gls{amber} is task agnostic.

 \textbf{Graph Network Simulators.} \glspl{gnn}~\citep{bronstein2021geometric}, particularly \glspl{mpn}~\citep{gilmer2017neural, pfaff2020learning}, are widely popular for mesh-based surrogate simulation~\citep{pfaff2020learning, linkerhagner2023grounding, allen2022graph, allen2023learning, lopez2024scaling, hoang2025geometry}. \glspl{mpn} encompass the function class of several classical~\gls{pde} solvers~\citep{brandstetter2022message}, making them a popular choice for learning representations on meshes~\citep{pfaff2020learning, linkerhagner2023grounding, wurth2024physics}.
 We similarly use \glspl{mpn} on meshes, but do not learn a simulator.
 Instead, we generate application-specific adaptive meshes for efficient and robust \gls{fem}-based simulation.